 Ronaldo didn’t have all of these when he first started but it’s more important to be remembered for how you’re thought of when you leave the game rather than when you first arrive.
 The man from Madeira’s unrivalled progress proves he should be remembered as the greatest ever.

 Nevertheless, for now, we do have to say that Cristiano Ronaldo is the greatest striker of all time.
 That could change during these exciting times with new fresh players coming out of Europe and South America.
 We are definitely looking forward to the coming years and what performance some other players will have up their sleeves.
-For now, we will keep busy by using https://nongamstopcasino.com.
+For now, fans can keep themselves busy by using some of the known platforms.